 SOME LINKS IN THIS POST MAY BE FROM OUR SPONSORS.
 POLICY PAGE

 In the following sections, we’ll explore in detail how to close your survey site account.
-Along with some tips on differentiating between trustworthy survey sites and fake ones.
+We’ll also offer some tips on differentiating between trustworthy survey sites and fake ones.

 Why Do Spam Survey Sites Exist?

 Survey companies are market research companies.
 They collect data about the consumer to measure the market place.

 Sometimes, consumer goods companies will hire market research firms to collect information from current customers.
 They might be looking for things like customer satisfaction ratings, or individual responses to a new product release.